microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Modules.md

 ES Modules was added to the JavaScript spec in 2015, and by 2020 had broad support in most web browsers and JavaScript runtimes.

-For focus, the handbook will cover both ES Modules and it's popular pre-cursor CommonJS `module.exports =` syntax, and you can find information about the other module patterns in the reference section under [Modules](/docs/handbook/modules.html).
+For focus, the handbook will cover both ES Modules and its popular pre-cursor CommonJS `module.exports =` syntax, and you can find information about the other module patterns in the reference section under [Modules](/docs/handbook/modules.html).

 ## How JavaScript Modules are Defined